alexfrydl/stellaris-mods/lxa-tweaks/README.md

 * Removed “Comet Sighted” event.
 * Removed event popups when discovering the first wormhole, gateway, or strategic resource of each type.
+* Removed event popups announcing early game progress milestones such as the discovery of alien life and the first colony.